fkie-cad/yapscan/README.md

 Yapscan is a **YA**ra based **P**rocess **SCAN**ner, aimed at giving more control about what to scan and giving detailed reports on matches.

+**The report format is now versioned and a stable version 1.0.0 is released with compatibility guarantees, see the [report format documentation](report/v1.0.0/README.md).**

 ## Features

 You can use yapscan to selectively scan the memory of running processes as well as files in local hard drives and/or mounted shares.